-- (1) Every person having his or her domicile in this State shall be classified "in-state" for fee and tuition purposes and for admission purposes. - (2) Every person not having his or her domicile in this State shall be classified "out-of-state" for said purposes. - (3) The domicile of an unemancipated person is that of his or her parent.
-Unemancipated students of divorced parents shall be classified "in-state" when one parent, regardless of custodial status, is domiciled in Tennessee. - (4) The spouse of a student classified as "in-state" shall also be classified as "in-state".
+- 1. Every person having his or her domicile in Tennessee shall be classified "in-state" for fees, tuition and admission purposes. - 2.
+Every person not having his or her domicile in Tennessee shall be classified "out-of-state" for said purposes. - 3.
+The domicile of an "unemancipated person" is that of his or her parent.
+"Emancipated person" shall mean a person who has attained the age of eighteen years and whose parents have entirely surrendered the right to the care, custody, and earnings of such person and who no longer are under any legal obligation to support or maintain such deemed "emancipated person."
+Unemancipated students of divorced parents shall be classified "in-state" when one parent, regardless of custodial status, is domiciled in Tennessee. - 4.
+The spouse of a student classified "in-state" shall also be classified "in-state."